Page Content

 Call frequency

-Your call schedule is typically every fourth night and one weekend a month covering one emergency department and Mayo Clinic Hospital — Rochester, Saint Marys Campus.
+Your call schedule is typically every fifth night and one weekend a month covering one emergency department and Mayo Clinic Hospital — Rochester, Saint Marys Campus.
 Primary call is typically the responsibility of the resident or midlevel providers.
 As such, you take home call on nights and weekends with the understanding that you are to educate and supervise the residents on hand call with consultant backup.
 Mayo Clinic follows the schedule recommendations of the Accreditation Council for Graduate Medical Education.

 Domestic and international outreach